Personal Injury Protection: How PIP insurance works

-All true no-fault states require drivers to carry PIP insurance.
+All true no-fault states require drivers to carry PIP insurance as a part of their car insurance policy.
 But a few tort states (that means states where you can easily sue at-fault drivers) also have mandatory PIP insurance, although some let you opt out if you do it in writing.
-Clear as mud?
-These PIP states (and Puerto Rico) require the coverage or require insurers to offer it, according to the Insurance Information Institute.
-States with a * only require insurers to offer PIP, and you may opt out.

 - New Jersey

 - North Dakota